Rcrossmeister/Small-SampleNER-Chinese/README.md

 _Note : A Bert-BiLSTM-CRF version is planned to upload later soon_.

+_Note : the transfer document for BIO to json is available soon._

 _Note : A baseline result of CCKS2017, 2018, 2019, Weibo, etc. is planned to upload later soon._

 *Note : An data interface that can modify the below dataset to adapt to this code will be uploaded.*